Arvona/Arvona/README.md

 *   🌍  I'm based in Northeast Tennessee
 *   ✉️  You can contact me at [aaron.hooper406@outlook.com](mailto:aaron.hooper406@outlook.com)
 *   🧠  I'm learning Django, C++, and more.
-*   🤝  I'm open to collaborating on Mostly any projects, always looking to improve my toolbox!
+*   🤝  I'm open to collaborating on nearly any projects, always looking to improve my toolbox!
 *   ⚡  Father of two wonderful kids

 Skills